 Acknowledging these KORUS wins is important, arguably now more so than ever.
 Last week, a group of 11 nations gathered in Santiago, Chile to sign the Trans-Pacific Partnership (TPP), a sweeping trade deal that drastically drops tariffs and sets broad new trade rules in the Asia-Pacific.
 The same day, announcements from the president related to planned steel and aluminum tariffs grabbed the headlines, stoking pushback from the business community, strategic allies, and more than 100 members of Congress.

 These developments reflect the reality that trade around the world will continue with or without us, and provide a sober reminder that the U.S. only has three free trade agreements in Asia.
 KORUS is one of those, and the U.S. Chamber is leading the charge and working closely with both nations to ensure KORUS remains a modern and properly implemented agreement that can continue to provide “wins” for years to come.

-Nicholas manages Japan and Korea policy at the U.S. Chamber of Commerce.
+Nicholas Montella is the former Manager, for Japan and Korea policy at the U.S. Chamber of Commerce.